33eyes/trackers-analysis/02_set_research_questions.md

 #### Review your health tracker data download
 One obvious potential data source for your health tracker data research project is, of course, your health tracker data download.
 However, it might not be enough to meet your research goal.
 In that case, you need to consider additional data sources.

-#### Example: reviewing my Fitbit data download
+>#### Example: reviewing my Fitbit data download
-In this example, I'll use my own Fitbit tracker data download and my research goal.
+>In this example, I'll use my own Fitbit tracker data download and my research goal.
 If you use a Fitbit tracker, you can download your Fitbit data using [these instructions](https://help.fitbit.com/articles/en_US/Help_article/1133.htm) and follow along the steps in [this notebook](https://github.com/33eyes/trackers-analysis/blob/main/01_data_review.ipynb).
-My research goal is to understand better how my wellness habits affect how well I feel.
+>My research goal is to understand better how my wellness habits affect how well I feel.
 In this data review step, I want to see if my Fitbit tracker data can help me investigate my research goal.
+>

-I have a basic Fitbit tracker, the Inspire HR, and a free Fitbit account.
+>I have a basic Fitbit tracker, the Inspire HR, and a free Fitbit account.
 My data download contains the following data:
-- Physical Activity
+>- Physical Activity
-- Sleep
+>- Sleep
-- Menstrual Health
+>- Menstrual Health
+>

-Your health tracker data may be very different, of course.
+>Your health tracker data may be very different, of course.
+>

-Reviewing my data download in [this notebook](https://github.com/33eyes/trackers-analysis/blob/main/01_data_review.ipynb), I've uncovered the following about the data:
+>Reviewing my data download in [this notebook](https://github.com/33eyes/trackers-analysis/blob/main/01_data_review.ipynb), I've uncovered the following about the data:
-- The documentation provided in the Fitbit data download is incomplete, but it's likely possible to find the missing information on community forums and through Fitbit support.
+>- The documentation provided in the Fitbit data download is incomplete, but it's likely possible to find the missing information on community forums and through Fitbit support.
-- Some datasets were empty or were for measurements I know I didn't track in Fitbit.
+>- Some datasets were empty or were for measurements I know I didn't track in Fitbit.
 I excluded such datasets.
-- All relevant data is either time series or time ranges, as expected.
+>- All relevant data is either time series or time ranges, as expected.
-- The relevant datasets contain lots of timestamped data, but there may be irregular gaps between timestamps.
+>- The relevant datasets contain lots of timestamped data, but there may be irregular gaps between timestamps.
-- I found roughly the following kinds of data:
+>- I found roughly the following kinds of data:
-  - Various heart rate measurements
+>  - Various heart rate measurements
-  - Activity data: steps, distance, broad categories of activity level
+>  - Activity data: steps, distance, broad categories of activity level
-  - Computed fitness data: demographic VO2 max
+>  - Computed fitness data: demographic VO2 max
-  - Sleep data
+>  - Sleep data
-  - Breathing rate measurements
+>  - Breathing rate measurements
-  - Menstrual cycles time ranges
+>  - Menstrual cycles time ranges
+>

-I've summarized my data review findings and notes in [this spreadsheet](https://github.com/33eyes/trackers-analysis/blob/main/fitbit_tracker_data_review.csv).
+>I've summarized my data review findings and notes in [this spreadsheet](https://github.com/33eyes/trackers-analysis/blob/main/fitbit_tracker_data_review.csv).

 #### Assess how the health tracker data can be used in analyses
 In my [Fitbit data review spreadsheet](https://github.com/33eyes/trackers-analysis/blob/main/fitbit_tracker_data_review.csv) above, I assigned a potential role in analyses to each data measurement type.
 At a high level, the options for a role that data can play in analyses are explanatory, response or control variables.